pascalsekley/Projet-AMT/README.md

 > We decided to use as unique ID the username of a user which is supposed to uniquely identify a user in our database.
 The username is the primary key in that case.

 ##REST API
 On using the REST ressources of our application, the entry point to our application is **_/api_**.
-Our implementation of RESST makes it possible for a user to achieve the CRUD operations.
+Our implementation of REST makes it possible for a user to achieve the CRUD operations.
 As shown below we have a list of possible operations that can be achieved with our API.

 **Insert User (Create)**
 ----
-Creates a new user and add him to the list of registered users.
-If user username already exists the new user is not inserted in the list of registered users.
+Creates a new user and add him to the registered users list.
+If the user's username already exists the new user is not inserted in the list of registered users.

 ````
 URL : /api/people